What is Bus Bar?

 Aluminium Busbar current carrying capacity:

 The aluminium bus bar widely used and most popular than copper busbar.
-The aluminium bus bar is cheaper than copper busbar, but the resistivity of the aluminum busbar is high as compare with copper busbar.
+The aluminium bus bar is cheaper than copper busbar, but the resistivity of the aluminium busbar is high as compared with copper busbar.

-Also aluminum has the less current-carrying capacity as compared with copper.
-But performance/cost is high in aluminum bus bars.
-Take the same busbar of 100mm wide and 10 thick, the current carrying capacity of the aluminum busbar is 800 Amps.
-We should take a multiple factors as 0.8.
+Take the same busbar of 100mm wide and 10 thick, the current carrying capacity of the aluminium busbar is 800 Amps.
+We should take multiple factors like 0.8.

 Galvanized steel busbar:

 These galvanized bus bars are most popular in electrical earthing.
 You can see them in railway tracks or panel right or left-hand side.
 These bus bars are manufactured from iron and they will be galvanized.
 It is also called a GI bus bar

 Hot-dip galvanising protects the material such as steel and ferrous material from corrosion and various weather conditions by providing a tough metallic zinc envelope, which completely covers the steel surface and seals it from the corrosive action of its environment.
 Let see the current carrying capacity of the galvanized busbar.

 Galvanised busbar current Carrying capacity = 0.6 * Busbar width * Thickness in Amps

 Silver busbar is the very rarely used busbar since the cost of the silver is very high.
 Also, the current-carrying capacity of the silver busbar is higher than the copper, aluminium, iron, and GI.